MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 1. Dataflows can be used to create mappings between the environments and used to move the data.
 HTTP Web connector may be used as an alternative to Dataverse.
 1. Azure Data Factory can be used with Dataverse connector to pull data from source and inserted into the destination.

-Given that Default environment is limited in size, one of the above options should suffice to move data out of the default environment.
+Given that default environment is limited in size, one of the above options should suffice to move data out of the default environment.

 #### Clean up considerations

-A cleanup is a good idea for apps and flows that haven't been updated or used in a long time.
+A cleanup is a good idea for apps and flows that have not been used and/or updated in a long time.
 There are different paths for an administrator to consider as far as cleanup is concerned.

 - Decide the order of importing the data.
 The least dependent tables go first and most dependent come at the last.
 - Not all fields need be mapped.
 Fields like version, Modified date, Created date and some other system fields don't need to be mapped.